Annerley: Amenities

 Annerley Baptist Church is at 560 Ipswich Road (27.5132°S 153.0316°E).
 The Westside Tongan Church conduct their services at the Baptist Church; it is part of the Wesleyan Methodist Church.

 Annerley Apostolic Church is 151 Cornwall Street (27.5019°S 153.0389°E).

 Events

 Annerley Junction now hosts a number of yearly events which are organised by the Annerley Junction Traders' Association.
 The first Christmas event "Junction Fair" was first hosted on 8 December 2012.
 The first "Junction Jumble Sale" was held on 22 June 2012.
 Both events were more successful than expected and Junction Fair was rebranded as the "Annerley Junction Christmas Fair" and was held on 7 December 2013.

+The annual Annerley Junction Fest now occurs on the second Saturday of October and includes a children’s area, fashion Parades, Art show, food and market stalls and a short film competition.